HugoNjb/autoERP/UserManual.md

 In this first prompt, you will tell the script what you want to do.

 First, do you want to merge datasets ?
 In the case you have several files for a same subject in a same condition, you can say 'Y' to have all the same-subject and same-condition files to be loaded and merged together into one whole file.
-It can be useful if you stoped your recording and saved two separated files during your experiment for example. **The merging will load all files having the same condition name contained within one sub-folder.** The specification of the conditions comes in the [section 3.5](#35-erps-parameters).
-If you don't specifiy conditions then, the merging will just load everything in each sub-folders.
+It can be useful if you stoped your recording and saved two separated files during your experiment for example. \
+**The merging will load all files having the same condition name contained within one sub-folder.** \
+The specification of the conditions will be done in [section 3.5](#35-erps-parameters).
+If you don't specify conditions then, the merging will just load everything in each sub-folders.

 On the first run, you should not have averaging parameters.
 This is a system akin to the [epoching parameters](#16-epoching-parameters).

-You can also want to interpolate bad channels.
-If 'Y', the indicated bad channels will be ignored for the artefact rejection and then interpolated using multi-quadratic interpolation.
-The link to this interpolation algorithm is in the Dependencies section of the [README.md](README.md).
+Possibly, you will want to interpolate bad channels.
+If 'Y', the provided bad channels will be ignored for the artefacts rejection phase and then interpolated using multi-quadratic interpolation.
+The link to this interpolation algorithm can be found in the Dependencies section of the [README.md](README.md).

-If you write having *Interpolation parameters*, the script will ask you for the *to_interpolate.csv* file created at the end of the epoching.
-In this file, you have one row for each subject at each condition.
-You need to indicate their bad channels by putting their channel numbers in the next columns in the same fashion as the first example line. **Do not delete the first example line !** If you say not having *Interpolation parameters* but still ask to interpolate, a table where you need to tick all the bad channels will be displayed (very slow and tedious; not adviced method).
+If you specify already having *Interpolation parameters*, the script will ask you for the *to_interpolate.csv* file created at the end of the epoching process.
+In this file, you will find one row for each subject for each condition.
+You need to indicate their bad channels by putting the corresponding channel numbers in the next columns in the same fashion as the first example line. \
+**Do not delete the first example line !** \
+If you indicate not having any *Interpolation parameters* but still ask to interpolate, a table where you need to tick all the bad channels will be displayed (very slow and tedious; we do not recommend this method).

-The next two lines ask if you want your ERPs referenced to Cz and/or average referenced ERPs.
+The next two lines ask if you want your ERPs referenced to Cz and/or perform average referencing at the end.

 The last line ask you if you want to save the signal just before the averaging.
-In this case, you will have epoched data pre-processed through artefact rejection and interpolation, but not averaged into ERPs.
+In this case, you will have epoched data pre-processed including artefacts rejection and interpolation, but not averaged into ERPs.

 ### 3.2 Parameters

 ![](Screenshots/8.png)

-In this prompt, the script asks you for the suffix of your epoched data to know which files to load, akin to what is done in the filtering_epoching script's [second prompt](#12-parameters).
-It also asks you which suffix you want to add to the final ERP files.
+In this prompt, the script asks you for the suffix of your epoched data to know which files to load, akin to what is done in the filtering_epoching.m script's [second prompt](#12-parameters).
+It also asks you which suffix you want to add to the final ERP files to be exported.

-The artefact rejection means that all epochs containing one frame over the input threshold (80uV by default) will be excluded.
+The artefact rejection refers to a method in which all epochs containing one frame over the input threshold (80uV by default) will be excluded. \
 If you don't want to use this method, erase the line's value.

 ### 3.3 Files path

-1) The script will then ask you to select the folder containing all the epoched data you want to load. **It does not matter if this folder contains sub-folders.
+1) The script will then ask you to select the folder containing all the epoched data you want to load. **It does not matter if this folder contains sub-folders. ** \
-It will take that into account and copy the folder-tree when saving the final ERP files.**
+It will take that into account and copy the folder-tree structure when saving the final ERP files.
 It will search for the files finishing by what you input in the first line of the [parameters prompt](#32-parameters).

 2) Enter the folder where you want you filtered and epoched file to be saved.
-These files will have the same names than your loaded epoched files, but with the suffix you input during the [parameters prompt](#32-parameters).
-The folder-tree will rearranged to follow a classification by condition and event averaging.
+These files will have the same names than your loaded epoched files, but with the suffix you input during the [parameters prompt](#32-parameters). \
+The folder-tree will be rearranged to follow a classification by condition and event averaging.

 ### 3.4 Subject specific analyses

 Same as [section 1.5](#15-subject-specific-analyses).

 ### 3.5 ERPs parameters

-The script will first ask you for the marker_parameters.mat that have been saved during your first epoching run (see [section 1.6](#16-epoching-parameters)) to give you the table of the triggers' name you used during epoching.
-It is purely there to help you recall which names you gave to your triggers, you can skip this help by closing the window.
+The script will first ask you for the marker_parameters.mat file that have been saved during your first epoching run (see [section 1.6](#16-epoching-parameters)) to show you again the table of the triggers' name you used during epoching.
+It is purely there to help you recall which names you gave to your triggers. \
+You can skip this help by closing the window.

 **_For each of the following prompt, close the window to continue._**

 ![](Screenshots/9.png)

-Same logic as in the [epoching parameters](#16-epoching-parameters).
-Write the condition names you used in your nomenclature in each line of this prompt.
+Same logic as in the [epoching parameters](#16-epoching-parameters): write the condition names you used in your nomenclature in each line of this prompt.
-If you don't have conditions in your design, delete the default cells' value.
+If you don't have conditions in your design, **delete the default cells' value.**

 ![](Screenshots/10.png)

-For each condition you specified, a prompt will appear for you to design your ERPs' averagin parameters.
+For each condition you specified, a prompt will appear for you to design your ERPs' averaging parameters.

 Each non-empty column corresponds to the average of all specified triggers in the column for this condition.
 In the example of this screenshot, I will have three different ERPs for my condition COND1: one will be the average of the A1 and A2 triggers together, one the average of the A1 triggers only, one the average of the B3 and B4 triggers together.

-After these, you will have to choose where you want the parameters to be saved (default name "Averaging_parameters.mat").
-It will allow us to load these averaging parameters the next time you run the script on the same dataset by saying 'Y' during the [settings prompt](#31-settings).
+After these, you will have to choose where you want the parameters to be saved (default name: "Averaging_parameters.mat"). \
+It will allow you to load these averaging parameters the next time you run the script on the same dataset by saying 'Y' during the [settings prompt](#31-settings).

-Next it will ask you to indicate the path of the to_interpolate.csv file or to indicate the bad channels in a table based on your [settings](#31-settings).
+Next it will ask you to indicate the path of the to_interpolate.csv file or to determine the bad channels in a table based on your [settings](#31-settings).

 ### 3.6 Output files

 That's it !
-Your epoched data is ready to be pre-processed with interpolation of bad channels, artefact rejections, rejection of epochs containing jumps of more than 30uV from one time-frame to another, averaging into ERPs, and re-referencing.
+Your epoched data have been pre-processed including the interpolation of bad channels, artefacts rejection, rejection of epochs containing jumps of more than 30uV from one time-frame to another, averaging into ERPs, and re-referencing.

 The ERPs are saved into folders per condition, and sub-folders per ERP's type.

-A log.txt is written and saved with the ERPs to explicit everything that was done to the data.
+A log.txt file is exported and saved with the ERPs to explain everything every steps of the preprocessing applied on your data.

-A Ntrials.xlsx is written, containing all details of epoch rejection per files (see screenshot bellow).
+A Ntrials.xlsx file is written, containing all the numbers of rejected epochs for each file (see screenshot bellow).

 ![](Screenshots/11.png)